tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

   It also sets the constants for the problem, such that maximal number of available interviewers, time for short and long interviewers.

+const.h
+  declaration of the class constant with the static member variables for
+    short and long interview time
+    number of periods in year and number of weeks in each period maximal number of available interviewers
+    number of short interviews and long interviews (depends on input data) summary time of all long Interviews (depends on input data) maximal traveling time between villages in dry and raining season (depends on input data)

+plot.h
+  declaration of the plotting functions for map and routes

+report.h

+test.h